-If scientific evidence is not available, reference may be made to expert opinion, relevant and valid within the geographical scope of the land being considered.
+If scientific evidence is not available, reference may be made to expert opinion and traditional land management knowledge, relevant and valid within the geographical scope of the land being considered.

 3.6.3 Third preference

 Decisions on good practices for combating land degradation and desertification based on value choices, should only be used if neither a scientific basis exists nor a justification based on other scientific approaches or international conventions is possible, and disclosed.